sebjameswml/git-novice/01-backup.md

 Lastly, `gitk` will give you all this information.

+To remove a branch, use git branch with -D:

+    git branch -D sometag

 Try to use branches during the workshop when you work through the matlab material.
 Use them to mark points at which your examples work and between tasks.